The Complex of Hypersurfaces in a Homology Class: The complex is connected.

-The existence of~$n_0, n_1$ as claimed is a consequence of the observation, plainly on display on the bottom right of Figure \ref{fig.orientedsum}, that each component of~$C$ gives rise to either: \begin{itemize} \item one component in each of the~$T_0\cap S_i$ and no component in either of the~$T_1 \cap S_i$ (if the component of~$\Sigma$ on the bottom right belongs to~$T_0$), or \item one component in each of the~$T_1\cap S_i$ and no component in either of the~$T_0 \cap S_i$ (if the component of~$\Sigma$ on the bottom right belongs to~$T_1$).\qedhere \end{itemize} \end{proof}
+The existence of~$N_0, N_1$ is a consequence of the observation, plainly on display on the bottom right of Figure~\ref{fig.orientedsum}, that each component~$c$ of~$C$ gives rise to either: \begin{itemize} \item one component in each of the~$T_0\cap S_i$ and no component in either of the~$T_1 \cap S_i$ (if the sheet of~$\Sigma$ on the bottom right belongs to~$T_0$), or \item one component in each of the~$T_1\cap S_i$ and no component in either of the~$T_0 \cap S_i$ (if the sheet of~$\Sigma$ on the bottom right belongs to~$T_1$). \end{itemize} Each~$N_m$ is then the number of components of~$C$ that contribute to one (hence both) of the~$T_m \cap S_i$. \end{proof}

-The argument also provides a linear upper bound for the distance between vertices in~$\S(M, \phi)$, in terms of the number of components in the intersection of transverse representatives.